Frequently Asked Questions About Individual Income

 You may reduce the amount of income you pay Kansas Income Tax on by the amount you contribute to the Learning Quest Education Savings Programs up to a maximum of $6,000 per student if you are married filing a joint return, and $3,000 per student for any other filing status.
 You enter the amount to be subtracted on Kansas Form Schedule S, Part A. Any taxpayer who contributes to the account is entitled to the deduction regardless of whether or not they are the account owner.
 For more information about Learning Quest, call 1-800-579-2203, or you may visit their web site at www.learningquest.com.

 Contributions to another state's qualified 529 tuition program are also eligible for the above described subtractions.
 For example, a taxpayer with Kansas source income may contribute to any other state's qualified 529 program and still take a deduction on their Kansas income tax return up to the maximum of $6,000 per student for married taxpayers filing a joint and $3,000 per student for any other filing status.

 An additional $850 can be claimed if you are 65 years or older.
 An additional $850 can also be claimed if you are blind.
-If you are claimed on another person's return, your parents, for example, the standard deduction would be $500 or the amount of your earned income up to $3,000, whichever is more.
+If you were claimed on another person's return, your parents, for example, the standard deduction would be $500 or the amount of your earned income up to $3,500, whichever is more.
 Examples of earned income include wages earned from a job or farm income reported on your Federal return.
 Interest and dividends are not considered earned income.